ibm-cloud-architecture/refarch-asset-analytics/asset-dashboard-bff/README.md

 Two other tools are also part of this project.
 A web socket client to test the web socket logic and to subscribe to real time new asset events.

+## Deploy
+To deploy on ICP or a kubernetes cluster use the deployment yaml file under the `deployments` folder.

 ## Code Approach
 ### Springboot serving Angular
 When the angular application is built, there are a set of javascript files, css, images,... that are copied with the index.html to the  `src/main/resources/static` folder.
 SpringBoot will serve the `index.html` file for the server URL without context.
 This is done by not using the @EnableWebMvc annotation and use the configuration class to define where to get the resources.